LAST UPDATED 6/4/2026

-Cal NORML is tracking the following and has reached out to the authors’ offices:
+Cal NORML is tracking the following and has reached out to authors’ offices and stakeholders.

 AB 1965 (Sharp-Collins) Cannabis: testing: quality assurance.
-Passed unanimously in Com. on B. and P. In Appropriations committee suspense file with a hearing set for 5/14.
+Passed Assembly.
+Heading for Senate Com. on B. P. and E.D.
 Cal NORML has sent a letter in support of this bill.

 Cal NORML has taken a neutral position on this bill following the news that amendments have been worked out with the cannabis industry removing the 10 mg cap on beverages and requiring industry-wide precision dosing and product identification features on all multi-serving cannabis beverages, warning label standards, child-resistant container requirements, while prohibiting single-serve marketing and supporting a funded, statewide campaign on responsible, informed cannabis beverage consumption, potentially modeled on alcohol responsibility campaigns.
 We will be continuing to follow this bill as amendments are published.
 Thanks to all who have taken our Beverage Safety survey; you can continue to provide input there.

 AB 2250 (Aguiar-Curry) Modify AB 8 to exclude CBN from the definition of cannabis concentrate.
-Passed Asm.
-Com. on B. and P. and REV. and TAX.
-In Appropriations suspense file with hearing set for 5/14.
+Passed Assembly.
+Referred to Senate Coms. on B. P. and E.D. and REV. and TAX.
+Set FOR Hearing ON 15-JUN-26 10:30 a.m.

 AB 2537 (Chen) Cannabis Enforcement Accountability and Public Health Prioritization Act of 2026.
-Passed Asm.
-Com. on B. and P. In Appropriations suspense file; hearing set for 5/14.
+Passed Assembly.

 Would “require the DCC to prioritize its enforcement of MAUCRSA in a manner consistent with a risk-based enforcement framework that focuses on material threats while applying less intensive and less punitive measures on minor technical or administrative violations by licensees.”
 Sponsored by CaCOA.